-Eligible applicants are NERRS lead state agencies or universities in coastal states including the Pacific, Gulf, Atlantic Coast and Great Lakes.
-Eligible applicants should meet requirements as stated in the NERRS regulations codified at 15 C.F.R.
-Part 921, which are available online at http://www.nerrs.noaa.gov.
+Eligible applicants are NERRS lead state agencies or universities designated to receive NERRS operations funding through a Memorandum of Understanding with NOAA in coastal states including the Pacific, Gulf, Atlantic Coast and Great Lakes.
+Eligible applicants should meet requirements as stated in the NERRS regulations codified at 15 CFR 921.32 which are available on line at http://go.usa.gov/xkGEf.